 - DFPA faculty and staff may submit a request directly through CalendarWiz.
-Students are not permitted to request space - requests must be made through their supporting faculty or staff member.
+Students are not permitted to request space directly, but may do so through a sponsoring faculty or staff member.

 - All other requests to reserve DFPA spaces, including requests from other Loyola (and non-DFPA) faculty should be submitted to firstname.lastname@example.org.

 - Other faculty members should submit reservations for non-DFPA spaces through Campus Reservations and 25Live.

 Office of Registration and Records - includes information on Course Schedules, Class Rosters, Undergraduate Course Catalog, Academic Standards and Regulations